Summary

 - Frequently Asked Questions

-If you are engaged in a commercial dispute, you may have heard the term ‘without prejudice’ when considering resolution procedures.
-As a result, it is imperative that you understand what it means and how it affects your dispute.
-‘Without prejudice’ is a term used in legal negotiations to help parties reach a settlement without going to court.
+‘Without prejudice’ protects confidential settlement discussions from being used as evidence in court.
+Parties can negotiate freely, without fear that their words will be held against them.
+If you are engaged in a commercial dispute, you may have heard this term when considering resolution procedures, and it is imperative that you understand what it means and how it affects your dispute.
 This article will explain exactly what it means and show how using ‘without prejudice’ can help you when negotiating a legal settlement.

 What Does ‘Without Prejudice’ Mean?